-Preventing bike theft and protecting yourself
+Preventing bike theft - top tips

 Don’t give thieves an easy ride; the following are tips to protect yourself from bike theft.

 Invest wisely and talk to your local bike shop about ‘Sold Secure’ standard locks.
 Whilst no lock is theft proof:

 - Cable locks – can be cut within a few seconds, with a discreet pair of small bolt cutters or with a little force

 - High quality D-locks – can be cut within a few minutes, but the tools required are usually less discreet and might draw public attention, especially in a busy well-lit location.
 An angle grinder for example.

 In London (especially central or any other high risk area), use two high-quality two locks (not just a cable lock).
 Whatever the lock, it needs to be correctly locked to be effective.
 Including ensuring the bike is secured with a tight fit to a solid object (frame and wheels).